[Rev. 1/24/2023 3:51:13 PM--2022R1]

 (Added—Ch.
 450, Stats.
 1985 p.
 1307)

-1. A person shall not be appointed to or removed from, or in any way favored or discriminated against with respect to, any City position or appointive City administrative office because of race, sex, sexual orientation, religion, color, age, disability, marital status or national origin, or because of political or personal reasons or affiliations, except when based upon a bona fide occupational qualification.
+1. A person shall not be appointed to or removed from, or in any way favored or discriminated against with respect to, any City position or appointive City administrative office because of race, sex, sexual orientation, gender identity or expression, religion, color, age, disability, marital status or national origin, or because of political or personal reasons or affiliations, except when based upon a bona fide occupational qualification.

 2. A person who seeks appointment or promotion with respect to any City position or appointive City administrative office shall not directly or indirectly give, render or pay any money, service or other valuable thing to any person for or in connection with his or her test, appointment, proposed appointment, promotion or proposed promotion.